Las Vegas shooting: Remembering the fallen

 Kreibaum worked at a Walmart in a nearby town, the Des Moines Register reported.

-Security State Bank in Southerland announced on Facebook that it has opened a benefit account for the family.
+Security State Bank in Sutherland announced on Facebook that it has opened a benefit account for the family.

 Hours before the shooting, Kreibaum uploaded a photo from the Venetian hotel in Las Vegas.
 The first comments on the photo are from friends asking if she’s safe and offering prayers.
 The latest comments are from strangers across the country giving condolences to the family.